This is the multi-page printable view of this section. Click here to print.

 We’ll employ many fitting—or sometimes unfitting—metaphors and analogies, aiming to let readers grasp networking concepts quickly.

-4.1 - What is DNS
+9.1 - What is DNS

-DNS (Domain Name System) is one of the fundamental infrastructures of the Internet.
+DNS (Domain Name System) is one of the fundamental infrastructures of the internet.
 This article introduces the basic concepts and working principles of DNS.

 DNS Resolution Principle